 How to find film investors seems to be a huge hurdle for filmmakers, but it is actually quite simple.
-Any filmmaker with an actual investment, who is prepared for film investors, will find them.
-The filmmakers who find it difficult to secure investors are those who completely skip over the process of preparing, attracting, pitching and working with investors.
+Any filmmaker with an actual investment, who is prepared for film investors and precisely targets the right investors for their film will find them.
+The filmmakers who find it difficult to secure investors are those who completely skip over the process of preparing, attracting and finding investors correctly.

 This is one of the most popular articles on our site, because it teaches independent filmmakers what they can do NOW to attract film investors, enhance their bottom line, and actually MAKE MONEY from their indie films!